OpenHumans/ohjh-example-notebooks/README.md

 You are now ready to open up one of the notebooks and run it right on your personal data!

-**To run a notebook click the "Run" button, or "shift + enter" on your keyboard.
-Repeat this to go through each step.**
+**After opening a notebook you will see that the code in the notebooks is organized into *cells*.
+To run a cell you can click the `Run` button in the menu bar or press `<SHIFT> + <ENTER>` on your keyboard.
+Repeat this to go through each cell in the notebook.**

 <center><img src='fitbit-image.gif' width='500'/></center>